 Ha…well that clearly wasn’t going to work.

 So my next step was to try increasing the length of my rest periods for a couple of days.

 It was time to draw the line in the sand.
 Time to wave the white flag and retreat…literally!

 I had some other appointments looming as a new week approached and I could feel my avalanche crisis beginning to gain further momentum.

 I began juggling my daily schedule to wake up later, go to bed earlier, increase pain medication, put all household tasks on hold.

 All were bandaid solutions and not the strategy I needed to employ to rectify my situation and get back to my base disease level of operandi.

-What a relief.
-I’m sure I sounded way too happy on the phone when one caller told me she needed to cancel as she had the flu.
-I felt so bad about that afterwards.
+I’m sure I sounded way too happy on the phone when one caller told me their organisation had been victims of a cyber attack and their appointment schedules were affected.
+I felt so bad about my obvious happy reaction afterwards.
 Oops!